Before going for your Ps

-If you discover that you are a decent driver, look after that ability and leave self-congratulations behind.
+There are many more driving abilities you can assess and the more the better.
+If you discover that you are a decent driver, look after that ability and leave self-congratulation behind.
 Overconfidence takes the edge off your alertness and wastes your hard work.

 DRIVE ON Ls FOR AS LONG AS POSSIBLE

 Most people will want to get their Ps as soon as possible, but is the freedom to drive really more important than your safety and the safety of others?
 Use your parent/supervisor's experience – you can gain a lot from what they've learned over the years.

-Staying on Ls for longer is the simplest and most reliable tactic for safe solo driving.
+Staying on Ls for longer is the simplest and most reliable tactic for safer solo driving.
 Give yourself time to work on weak spots and difficulties until you've overcome them.

 Make a list of the major skills you know you need and practise them until they feel natural and automatic, in varied conditions and situations.
 This will allow you to become more conscious of your own mental processes while you drive.

 For example, watch what state of mind you're in when you're driving really well and try to recreate it on other days.
 Or notice what happens when you drive while you're in a bad mood.
 Time spent observing your own mind, in relation to your actions, is extremely productive time.
 The better you get at it, the better your solo driving will be.